Brain Tumour Foundation of Canada

 Finances

-Brain Tumour Foundation of Canada had donations and special events revenue of $3.2m in F2022.
-The charity received no government funding.
-Administrative costs are 8% of revenues (less investment income) and fundraising costs are 14% of donations and special events.
+In 2023 Brain Tumour Foundation of Canada received $3.9m in donations and special events fundraising.
+Administrative costs are 7% of revenues (excluding investment income).
+Fundraising costs are 15% of donations.
 This results in total overhead spending of 22%.
-For every dollar donated, 78 cents go to the cause.
-This is within Ci’s reasonable range for overhead spending.
+For every dollar donated, 78 cents are available to go to the cause.
+This falls within Ci’s reasonable range for overhead spending.

-This charity report is an update that has been sent to Brain Tumour Foundation of Canada for review.
+This charity report is an update that has been sent for review to Brain Tumour Foundation of Canada.
 Changes and edits may be forthcoming.

 Financial Review